 “Valkyrie: Gender, Class, European Relations and Unity Mitford’s Passion for Fascism” (McGill University Press, 2012)

 ords have the power to inspire or to hurt.
-When you write about groups based on ethnicity, sexuality, racism, or any other way people identify themselves, you must be conscious of harmful language and stereotypes.
+When you write about groups based on ethnicity, sexuality, race, or any other way people identify themselves, you must be conscious of harmful language and stereotypes.
 Most often, this creeps into our writing with no intent to do harm, but some phrases and words have become so integrated into our language that we neglect to consider their impact.
-Editing for diversity helps ensure that your words provide inspiration.
+Editing for diversity helps ensure that your words provide inspiration and do no harm.

 f English is not your first language, grasping its complexities in written work can be challenging.
 It is difficult to know how to use idioms, choose the correct verb tense, or write in the appropriate tone.
-Hiring a native English speaker to edit your work gives you confidence that your final submission will meet written English standards.
+Hiring an editor with an excellent command of English gives you confidence that your final submission will meet written English standards.